Kolkhis/streamer-mode.nvim/README.md

 require('streamer-mode').setup({
   paths = {
-	-- Any path in here will hide exports and .gitconfig personals. (and $env:s)
+	-- Any path in here will conceal any keywords in the `keywords` table.
     '*/venv/*',
     '*/virtualenv/*',
     '*/.env',